jonasess/Stellarswap/README.md

 ],
 ```

-3/Do the same step in the file stellarSwap-assetTokens.php , add your asset information in the $asset_tokes array .
+3. Do the same step in the file stellarSwap-assetTokens.php , add your asset information in the $asset_tokes array .
-Example
+* Example
 ```
 array("domain"=>"your-domain-name","logo"=>"Asset-logo-direction","code"=>"Asset code","issuer"=>"Asset issuer id"),
 ```